syseleven/syseleven-exporter/README.md

 Export your quota and current usage from the SysEleven API as Prometheus metrics.
 The exporter uses the `https://api.cloud.syseleven.net:5001` API endpoint to get the quota and usage statistics for all SysEleven resources.

-The SysEleven Exporter can be deployed using the [vfm/syseleven-exporter-chart](https://github.com/vfm/syseleven-exporter-chart/) Helm chart.
+The SysEleven Exporter can be deployed using the [Helm chart](https://github.com/syseleven/syseleven-exporter/tree/main/charts/syseleven-exporter-chart).

 ## Usage